SamCN2/Cert-Manager/Readme.md

 - Username management not entirely sorted, LDAP, anyone?
 - Puts everything in certificate table.
 Could use sqlite3 easily enough.

-##Components
+## Components
 - cert-create, an nodejs SPA for cert creating and requesting a signature.
 -- Important!  cert-create creates cert in browser.  key never leaves browser.
 - cert-admin, a loopback4 -based api that manages DB calls to track above.

-##Installing
+## Installing
 -cert-create:  Just npm install
 -cert-admin:   Just npm install

-Created on a vibecoding weeking in Cursor with Claude.
+Created on a vibecoding weekend in Cursor with Claude.
 FWIW, I've never done frontend programming of any sort before.
 I'm a server and command-line kind of individual.
 Sure, I can write a basic web form and pair that with a cgi, but yecch!